New Mexico Hunting Laws and Regulations

 According to New Mexico law, all hunters who are under 18 years of age must complete hunter education certification in order to apply for or purchase a firearms hunting license in New Mexico.

 Is completion of the New Mexico state agency-approved course required in order to buy a license?

 Yes, in some cases.
 In order to buy a license, New Mexico requires that hunters younger than 18 years old must first complete a course approved by the New Mexico Department of Game and Fish and IHEA-USA.

 Hunting education is currently required in several U.S. states and Canadian provinces.

-All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Hunter Education Number.
+All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the New Mexico Hunter Education Number.
 Likewise, New Mexico will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 What Makes a Course Approved?